DanielSincere/FQAuth/Deploy/Kubernetes/README.md

 ## Pre reqs

 1. A Kubernetes cluster
-2. A Redis instance, accessible from the cluster
-3. A Postgres instance, accessible from the cluster
+2. A Postgres instance, accessible from the cluster

 ## Install

-1. Gather URLs for Redis and Postgres
+1. Ensure your user has access to the `public` schema.
+If your user doesn't have access, login to your database as your root user and grant access.
+For example,

+    GRANT ALL ON SCHEMA public TO fqauth;

+2. Deploy the in-cluster redis instance.
+(Out-of-cluster is fine, too, just update the environment variable to reflect this.)

+    kubectl apply -f Deploy/Kubernetes/redis/fqauth-redis.yml

+3. Gather the other environment variables as discussed in `Sources/FQAuthServer/EnvVars.swift`:

+  1. APPLE_APP_ID
+  2. APPLE_DEVELOPER_KEY
+  3. APPLE_DEVELOPER_KEY_ID
+  4. APPLE_TEAM_ID
+  5. AUTH_PRIVATE_KEY
+  6. DB_SYMMETRIC_KEY
+  7. DATABASE_URL
+  8. REDIS_URL

+4. Run the database migrations

+    kubectl apply -f Deploy/Kubernetes/release/fqauth-migrate.yml

+5. Deploy the App

-2. `kubectl apply -Rf Deploy/Kubernetes/
+    kubectl apply -Rf Deploy/Kubernetes/app/

-3. Set up ingress resources in your cluster.
+6. Set up ingress resources in your cluster and Load balancer